-- Deadline to request a refund: Thursday, September 9, 2010, online. - Deadline to avoid a W: Monday, September 20, 2010, through Corsair Connect.
-Short-term and open-ended courses have their own deadlines (go to www.smc.edu and click on "Dates and Deadlines" for details). - Deadline to receive a guaranteed W: Sunday, October 24, 2010, through Corsair Connect.
+- Deadline to request a refund: Thursday, September 8, 2011, through Corsair Connect (full 16-week session). - Deadline to avoid a W: Monday, September 19, 2011, through Corsair Connect (full 16-week session). - Deadline to receive a guaranteed W: Sunday, October 23, 2011, through Corsair Connect.
 Units will be included in "enrolled units."
 It is the student's responsibility to withdraw from a class.
-Failure to do so can result in a grade of F (0.0). - Deadline for withdrawal with extenuating circumstance: Monday, November 21, 2010, (requires faculty approval; no grade check required).
+Failure to do so can result in a grade of F (0.0). - Deadline for withdrawal with extenuating circumstance: Sunday, November 20, 2011, (requires faculty approval; no grade check required).
 After this date, a student may withdraw with instructor consent by using the Late Withdrawal Process ONLY if there are extenuating circumstances (such as verified cases of an accident, illness, or other circumstances beyond the student's control) which make the withdrawal necessary.
 No grade check will be made.
 The student will receive a W, and units will be included in "enrolled units."
 PLEASE NOTE: All students who have not withdrawn by this deadline will receive a grade of A (4.0), B (3.0), C (2.0), D (1.0), F (0.0), P (Pass), or NP (No Pass) from the instructor.
 Students who do not qualify for late withdrawal or who cease to attend the class without notifying the Admissions Office, may receive a grade of F (0.0)